AvraamMavridis/Algorithms-Data-Structures-in-Typescript/binarytree.md

 ### Write functions to:

-1. Find the path to a node in a balanced tree
+1. Find the path to a node in a binary tree
 2. Insert a new node to the tree
 3. Traverse the tree
+4. Find min/max
+5. Delete node

 <img src="./binary_search_tree.png" alt="Tree" style="width: 300px;"/>